Home >> FAQ

 Can we see the stars?

 Brave the northern nights aboard Tre Anni.
-Lounge beneath the stars off the tip of the Bruce Peninsula at the end of the Niagara Escarpment, and dare to witness the constellations like few have ever seen.
+Lounge beneath the stars and dare to witness the constellations like few have ever seen.

 Sometimes, and I mean sometimes, we can sit in awe of the beauty of the aurora borealis, the northern lights dancing across the stellar sky in these northern nights.

-What other unique things can we do on your tour?
+What other unique things can we do on our tour?

-Just northeast of the northern tip of Cove Island Light is a pinnacle whose peak lays in the shallows of open lake, silent and unseen.
+Just north of Cove Island Light in the deep water is a pinnacle whose peak lays in the shallows of open lake, silent and unseen.
 It has the ability to rip the hull open of a ship blown off course in a heavy sea.
 It is the bad neighbour you don't want to come across.

 With the shallow depth of the pinnacle of Bad Neighbour, if conditions allow, you could stand in the shallows in the middle of a vast and open channel.
 This could be a great place for a photo opportunity of a person standing in the middle of the lake.
 Let us know if this is a desire of yours and if winds and waves allow, we can make this happen.